UnitConversion/unitConversion/documents/general/latmodref.rst

 ==========================   =====================

-For status of a lattice or model, there is no updating method provided since the status history is not recorded.
+For the status of a lattice or model, no update method is provided since the status history is not recorded.
-Each status is treated as a brand new except the original info when the entry is created first time.
+Each status is treated as new except the original information when the entry is first created.

 GET Methods
 ^^^^^^^^^^^^^^^^^^^^^^

-A GET method is to get data back from service, and a get command could be formalized into a URL simply.
+A GET method retrieves data from a service, and a GET command can be easily formalized into a URL.
-Available commands for get operation are listed as below.
+Available commands for a GET operation are:

-Rules for wildcasting matching:
+Rules for wildcard matching:

-    - \* for multiple characters matching;
+    - \* for multiple character matching;
     - ? for single character matching.

 It raises a **HTTP/404** error if an invalid keyword is given.

-    :NOTE: Since the data is saved as it is, and server does not do any manipulation, client has to be careful with the data returned from server and the convention when the data is produced, especially the unit.
-For example, Elegant uses :math:`\beta*\gamma` as beam energy output.
-Another example is in Tracy, phase advance is defined in the units of 2π, which means there is a factor of 2π comparing with values from other code like elegant.
+    :NOTE: Since the data is saved as it is, and server does not do any manipulation, the client has take note of the data returned from the server and the convention that is used when the data is produced, especially the units of the returned data.
+For example, elegant uses :math:`\beta*\gamma` as beam energy output while in Tracy, phase advance is defined in the units of 2π, which means there is a factor of 2π difference when comparing with restults from other simulation code like elegant.

 * **retrieveLatticeType**

-    This command is to get lattice type information according given lattice type ``name`` and ``format``.
-    The purpose to have lattice type with its format is to capture the original lattice information, which will help when retrieve the original lattice, and convert a lattice to another format.
+    Retrieves the lattice type information according to the given lattice type ``name`` and ``format``.
+The purpose behind having the lattice type with its format is to capture the original lattice information, which will help when retrieving the original lattice, and converting a lattice to another format.

     **keywords** for searching: ::